328th Armament Systems Wing: Cold War

+F-86D, group's initial postwar aircraft (Note: Aircraft is North American F-86D-5 serial 50–509.This aircraft was later used as a JF-86D chase plane at Edwards Air Force Base, California.)

 The group was reconstituted, assigned to Air Defense Command (ADC), and activated as the 328th Fighter Group (Air Defense) in 1955.
 It replaced the 4676th Air Defense Group at Grandview Air Force Base, Missouri as part of ADC's Project Arrow, which was designed to bring back on the active list fighter units which had compiled memorable records in the two world wars.
 The personnel and equipment of the 4676th were transferred to the 328th, including its operational squadron, the 326th Fighter-Interceptor Squadron, flying radar equipped and Mighty Mouse rocket armed North American F-86D Sabre aircraft.
 The 328th provided active air defense for a portion of the central United States from 1955 until 1968.
 It was also the United States Air Force (USAF) host unit for Grandview. providing support for all USAF units located there.
 The group was assigned a number of support organizations to fulfill this function.